 Even though Arches is a National Park, safety can still be a concern.
 First and most obvious, it gets hot.
 Real hot.
 100+ degree hot.
 If you go during the summer, the Rangers recommend you bring at least a gallon of water per person.
 Don’t worry about the weight, you’ll drink most of it during the loop.
 Also inherent to hot weather hiking, wear long sleeves if possible, use copious amounts of sunscreen, hats are great protection, and sunglasses are a must.
 Slick rock is, by definition, slick…wear proper shoes with decent grip.
 Finally, cell phone coverage is iffy at best especially in the canyons.
 Don’t rely on it to provide rescue and know where you are going before you go.

 While Moab has a herd of reasonably priced hotels built for the express purpose of supporting Arches/Canyonlands expeditions, some hardy (or cheap) individuals may prefer to camp.
-There are two camps in the immediate area near Landscape Arch including one directly adjacent.
-They are popular sites and are usually booked up from May – August.
+There is one campground , located near Devil's Garden (cleverly named "Devils Garden Campground).
+It is an extremely popular site and is usually booked up from May – August.
 The campground includes potable water, picnic tables, grills (bring your own wood/charcoal) and toilets.
 They don’t have showers.
 You can make reservations online at recreation.gov.
 You can also “backcountry” camp, but you have to get a permit from the NPS at the Visitor Center.

 PHOTO CREDIT: Title Picture of Landscape Arch